ibm-cloud-architecture/refarch-cloudnative-wfd/README.md

 1. Manually executing `cd ../<app-component-name> && mvn install` for each of the What's For Dinner application's components (listed [here](#project-component-repositories)).

-2. Executing `sh build_all.sh` and it will build all What's For Dinner application's components for you.
+2. Executing `sh build_all.sh` within the `utility_scripts` folder provided in this repository and it will build all What's For Dinner application's components for you.

 ### Running the application.